cametolearnthis/prison-breaking-game/README.md

 Be careful with the lights and the dogs!

 You can throw a bone against a dog to make it disappear.
+Just press the space bar.

 ![Screenshoot](./resources/GameCapture.png)